Political positions of Michael Bloomberg: China

-In September 2019, Bloomberg defended China's President, General Secretary Xi Jinping, saying he "is not a dictator", and that the autocratic ruling party of China, the Communist Party, "listens to the public" on issues such as pollution.
+In September 2019, Bloomberg said that the autocratic ruling party of China, the Communist Party, "listens to the public" on issues such as pollution.
 In January 2020, Bloomberg came out in favor of sanctions on Chinese officials for "human rights violations in both Hong Kong and Xinjiang".

 Iraq

 In 2003, Bloomberg strongly supported the war in Iraq, and the rationale for going in.
 He stated, "Don't forget that the war started not very many blocks from here", alluding to Ground Zero.
-In regard to the global War on Terrorism, including Iraq, he said: "It's not only to protect Americans.
+In regard to the global war on terrorism, including Iraq, he said: "It's not only to protect Americans.
 It's America's responsibility to protect people around the world who want to be free."
 During the 2004 presidential election campaign, New York City hosted the Republican National Convention where Bloomberg endorsed President George W. Bush for President of the United States.
 In 2005, Bloomberg spoke out against creating a timeline for withdrawing troops from Iraq, calling Congressional Democrats who supported withdrawing troops "irresponsible".
 Later in 2005, he said: "I think everybody has very mixed emotions about the war that was started to find weapons of mass destruction, and then they were not found."